hastearcade/haste-sdk/README.md

 To start you need to register your game with Haste through the developer [portal](https://developer.hastearcade.com).
 Once you login, you can create a game to generate a set of access keys to be used by the SDK.

+Additionally, you will need to adhere to the Haste [Security](./security.md) and [Branding](./branding.md) requirements before a game can be published.
+Once you request your game to be published, the Haste technical team will reach out to your team to ensure these requirements are met.

 ### Server

 The `@hastearcade/server` package is the primary entry point to the Haste ecosystem.
 The sdk is a wrapper for the Haste API and allows developers to ILP enable a game.
 The Haste ecosystem provides tools to handle the following components of ILP: